PAY RANGE: N23

 Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Environmental Engineer 3 if required by work assignment.

-Possession of a Commonwealth of Pennsylvania Department of Environmental Protection, State Board for Certification of Water and Wastewater Systems Operators Operator-in-Training status, or the possession of a Class A license for Water and Wastewater Systems Operators, within one year of appointment and during tenure of employment, if required by work assignment.
+Possession of a Commonwealth of Pennsylvania Department of Environmental Protection, State Board for Certification of Water and Wastewater Systems Operators Operator-in-Training status, or the possession of a Class A and/or Class E license for Water and Wastewater Systems Operators, within one year of appointment and during tenure of employment, if required by work assignment.

 CSC – 3/07

 Latest Spec.
 Revision: CSC – 9/16; Ad.
 Board – 10/16